JohnSnowLabs/spark-nlp/docs/en/CPUvsGPUbenchmark.md

 |  256  |  64  |  53  |
 |  1024  |  64  |  52  |

-We can see that CPU didn't scale with bigger batches, although GPU got improvement specially up to a 256 batch size, nor providing much more improvement afterwards.
+We can see that CPU didn't scale with bigger batches, although GPU got improvement specially up to a 256 batch size, not providing much more improvement afterwards.

 </div>
 <div class="h3-box" markdown="1">